British Rail Class 42: D821 'Greyhound'

 Around 1971, an approach was made by the Diesel Traction Group seeking to purchase Class 22 D6319.
 A price was agreed, but it was accidentally scrapped at Swindon before it could be retrieved.
 British Rail offered the buyers their choice of the remaining Warships (D810, D812, D821 and D832) for the same price.
 D821 was in the best mechanical condition and thus became the first preserved ex-BR mainline diesel locomotive on 24 May 1973.

 D832 'Onslaught'

-D832 Onslaught departing Ramsbottom East Lancashire Railway in June 2021.
+D832 Onslaught departing Ramsbottom East Lancashire Railway in 2021.
 The locomotive was temporarily renumbered and renamed 818 Glory in recognition to the parts donated from sister locomotive.

 D832 was sent to the Railway Technical Centre at Derby where it was used for various research purposes before purchase for preservation.
 D832 was restored to operating condition using many parts from D818.

 Both locomotives are operational, Greyhound on the Severn Valley Railway and Onslaught on the East Lancashire Railway.